Lake View Terrace, Los Angeles: Demographics

 The Los Angeles Times's "Mapping L.A." project supplied these neighborhood statistics (as of 2008): population of 12,719 with a median household income of $67,985.

-With its 2,790 people per square mile, it is among the lowest densities for the city of Los Angeles and among the lowest densities for the county.
+With 2,790 people per square mile, it is among the lowest densities for the city of Los Angeles and among the lowest densities for the county.

 Cityscape

 Alyson Pitarre of the Los Angeles Times said that Lake View Terrace "is a quiet equestrian community with two distinct faces: town and country."
 She described the densely populated western side as an "urban" area "characterized by high-density housing and the occasional school."
 Pitarre said that the eastern side has "a rural feel, with homes zoned for horse-keeping and agriculture."
 Residents of western Lake View Terrace moved to preserve what Pitarre calls "their semirural lifestyle."
 The residents, led by the Tujunga Watershed Council, fought many battles to preserve the atmosphere of Lake View Terrace.
 In November 2003 the residents persuaded the Regional Water Quality Control Board to order the U.S. Army Corps of Engineers to remove construction debris from lakes in the Hansen Dam area.
 Houses in northeast Lake View Terrace are newer and more expensive.
 Fenton Grove, which was one of the few new neighborhoods in Lake View Terrace in 2005, is located on Fenton Avenue and has views of the San Gabriel Mountains described by Pitarre as "scenic."
 More established neighborhoods are located to the east.
 Omari Mark, a real estate agent, described Lake View Terrace as "a hidden area" that many people do not know about in a 2005 Los Angeles Times article.
 Mark said that houses in Lake View Terrace were less expensive than those in Sylmar and Tujunga because those two neighborhoods were more well known.